Dpdl-io/DpdlEngine/README.md

 applications and embedded system software.
 Embedded ANSI C code and OCaml can also be <ins>dynamically compiled in memory at runtime</ins>
 in order to achieve <ins>faster execution</ins> performance.

-This makes Dpdl suitable for a wide range of use-cases and in particular also for Hardware programming.
+This makes Dpdl suitable for a wide range of use-cases and in particular also for <ins>Hardware programming</ins>.

 ### Small Memory footprint:
 * DpdlEngine core (full configuration) **`372 Kb`**